Leo Tilman

-and Bear Stearns and adjunct professor of finance at Columbia University.
+and adjunct professor of finance at Columbia University.

-Tilman is credited with predicting the financial crisis of 2007–2008 by showing the unsustainable nature of global imbalances in his book Financial Darwinism.
-His latest book Agility: How to Navigate the Unknown and Seize Opportunity in a World of Disruption (2019), co-authored with former NORAD Commander General Charles H. Jacoby Jr., presents a comprehensive theory of agility and a practical roadmap to fostering agility at any organization.
-The book's urgent call for action—that leaders must learn how to consistently navigate radical disruption and uncertainty—foreshadowed the COVID pandemic, global economic recession, and social turmoil of 2020.
+Tilman is credited with predicting the 2008 financial crisis by revealing unsustainable global imbalances in his book Financial Darwinism.
+His equally-prophetic 2019 book Agility: How to Navigate the Unknown and Seize Opportunity in a World of Disruption, co-authored with former NORAD Commander General Charles H. Jacoby Jr., introduced a theory of organizational agility.
+The book's call for action—that leaders must learn how to navigate disruption and uncertainty—foreshadowed the global crises, including the COVID pandemic, corporate blowups, military conflicts, and social strife.